fedosejev/react.tips/data/from-react-to-flux-to-redux/content.md

 This example is the best place for you to start if you're not familiar with Flux or Redux at all.
 It helps you to understand _why_ we need Flux or Redux.
 You will feel strange when storing application state (the shopping list itself) in React components, knowing that React _should_ only be responsible for knowing how to render the user interface.

-## Built React.js with JavaScript ES2015
+## Built with React.js and JavaScript ES2015

 The industry uses a newer version of JavaScript today: ECMAScript 2015.
 It brings new syntax and React takes advantage of that syntax.